ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Display/RViz-Custom-Display.rst

 * We need to get the proper frame for our message and transform the ``scene_node_`` accordingly.
 This ensures that the visualization does not always appear relative to the fixed frame.
-* The actual visualization that we've been building to this entire time is in the last four lines: we set the position of the visualization to match the message's position.
+* The actual visualization that we've been building up to is in the last four lines: we set the position of the visualization to match the message's position.

 The result should look like this: